Online Bachelor of Science in Engineering Degree Programs

 • Expected Time to Completion: 48 months

-Online Bachelor’s Degrees in Software Engineering
+Online Bachelor of Science Degrees in Software Engineering

 Software engineering, as the name suggests, is a branch of engineering focused on software development, design, and maintenance.